alexanderrich/exploration_consumption/doc/journal/paper.md

 If the participant selected "run new spinner", the new spinners in the panel were covered up and randomly shuffled.
 The participant then clicked one of the gray squares, revealing the new spinner underneath.
-As was explained to the particpants, and was visually apparent, one third of the possible new spinners are completely black, while the remaining two thirds range from 5% to 100% gold, in even increments of 5%.
+As was explained to the participants, and was visually apparent, one third of the possible new spinners are completely black, while the remaining two thirds range from 5% to 100% gold, in even increments of 5%.